Shaam-K/NightFall/README.md

 * I removed my django key :

   * To get your django key, make an empty folder and create an empty django project, then head to settings.py and copy the key from SECRET_KEY to my project

+* I removed my mapbox key and style :

+  * get your key and style from mapbox and then add them to my project

 # Resoures Used :
 * django : https://www.djangoproject.com/